JOverhage/JOverhage.github.io/_pages/about.md

 I am a 4th year PhD candidate at the Institute for International Economic Studies, Stockholm University.
 My interests lie in Macro- and Monetary Economics broady.
 I work on market power, business dynamism and informational frictions in monetary policy transmission.

-I am visiting Harvard University and the NBER during Spring 2025.

 ## Recent Updates

-I recently presented at the CESifo GEA Annual Conference, slides are available [here](https://joverhage.github.io/Monopsony-MMO-CESifo.pdf).
+I visitied Harvard University and the NBER in Spring 2025.
+Our project "Monopsony Power and Creative Destruction" was made available as a CESifo working paper during this time and can be found [here](https://www.ifo.de/en/cesifo/publications/2025/working-paper/monopsony-power-and-creative-destruction-static-loss-faster-growth).